stonepros/stone/doc/stoneadm/operations.rst

 Disk usage
 ----------

-Because a few Ceph daemons (notably, the monitors and prometheus) store a large amount of data in ``/var/lib/ceph`` , we recommend moving this directory to its own disk, partition, or logical volume so that it does not fill up the root file system.
+Because a few Stone daemons (notably, the monitors and prometheus) store a large amount of data in ``/var/lib/ceph`` , we recommend moving this directory to its own disk, partition, or logical volume so that it does not fill up the root file system.